14 Mar Cabinet Care: A Guide to Cleaning and Maintaining Your Cabinets

-Routine cleaning with the appropriate materials will help prevent long-term damage to your finish.
+Routine cleaning with appropriate materials will help prevent long-term damage to your finish.

-- Wipe with a dampened cloth and promptly wipe dry.
+- Wipe with a dampened cloth and promptly wipe dry with a dry cloth.

-- Do not use your dishcloth to clean the cabinets, as it may contain remnants of detergents and grease that can have a harmful effect on the finish.
+- To remove oil, grease, food residue or daily spills, use a clean cloth dampened with a solution of mild dish washing liquid and water.
+Do not use your dishcloth to clean the cabinets, as it may contain remnants of detergents and grease that can have a harmful effect on the finish.

 - Avoid using cleaners that contain the following: bleach, ammonia, citrus products, mineral oil, organic solvents; harsh detergents, strong soaps, abrasive cleansers; or self-polishing waxes (particularly products that contain silicone).